-Date of completion: Person(s) undertaking the check: Evidence of compliance e.g. Action req.
-Training Logs, certification, induction checklists, committee Y/Nmeeting minutes etc...
+Date of completion: Person(s) undertaking the check: Evidence of compliance e.g. Action Training Logs, certification, induction checklists, committee req.
+Y/Nmeeting minutes etc...
 1. The Child Protection Policy is publicly available via the school or college website or by other means and parents are made aware of the school's statutory responsibilities in accordance with the policy.
-2. Staff who work directly with children have read at least Part one of Keeping Children Safe in Education 2021.
-Staff who do not work directly with children have read either Part one or Annex A. There are mechanisms in place to assist staff to understand and discharge their role and responsibilities as set out in Part One of Keeping Children Safe in Education, DfE, 4.
+2. Staff who work directly with children have read at least Part one of Keeping Children Safe in Education 2023.
+Staff who do not work directly with children have read either Part one or Annex A. Changed according to our policy: All staff, regular volunteers and governors have read Part 1 of 'Keeping Children Safe in Education', current guidance and all staff that work directly with children have read Annex B which has important additional information about specific forms of abuse and safeguarding issues.
+3. There are mechanisms in place to assist staff to understand and discharge their role and responsibilities as set out in Part One of Keeping Children Safe in Education, DfE, 2023 4.
 The Headteacher and at least one school committee member have completed safer recruitment training.
 5. The school operates safer recruitment procedures and makes sure that all appropriate checks are carried out on new staff and volunteers who will work with children including all relevant Disclosure & Barring Checks.
-6. All safer recruitment checks are evidenced in the Single Central Record and this checked regularly for accuracy.
+6. All safer recruitment checks are evidenced in the Single Central Record and this is checked regularly for accuracy.
 7. Procedures are in place for dealing with allegations of abuse against members of staff and volunteers, allegations of peer-on-peer abuse and for low-level concerns that comply with national and local safeguarding partners and relevant agencies guidance.
 8. A member of the school committee (usually the chair) has been nominated to be responsible for liaising with the LA and partner agencies in the event of an allegation of abuse being made against the Headteacher.
 9. The school has developed a code of conduct for staff that clearly outlines the school's expectations in relation to the behaviour of all staff and volunteers.
 This is provided to all staff at induction.

 10. Designated Safeguarding Lead: A senior member of the school's leadership team has been designated to take lead responsibility for dealing with child protection issues, to provide advice and support to staff and pupils, and work with other agencies and they have received appropriate training to equip them to fulfil the role.
 11. There is an alternative person identified to fulfil the role in the DSL's absence and there is always cover for this role.
-12. The school keeps up to date records of all staff safeguarding training including levels of training and dates.
+The school keeps up to date records of all staff safeguarding training including levels of training and dates.
 13. The Designated Safeguarding Lead has received Prevent awareness training and the school has appropriate arrangements in place to prevent pupils being drawn into terrorism in line with the Prevent duty.
 14. The school committee regularly receives a report outlining how the school is fulfilling the statutory requirements for safeguarding; these reports and any identified actions are clearly referenced in the minutes of meetings.